Want to know how to read food labels? How to read supplement labels? How to understand body product labels?

 Why fillers (bulking agents) are used in supplements

-Companies use fillers in their products for one simple reason: its saves them money by bulking out the capsule or tablet so you think you are getting more than you really are.
+Companies use fillers in their products for one simple reason: it saves manufacturers money by bulking out the capsule or tablet so you think you are getting more than you really are.
 Thankfully the most common filler used by supplement companies is cellulose which is not harmful but they are still being deceitful for using them when you really want the goodness of the supplement.

 Fillers are referred to as bulking agents on the label.
 Fillers/bulking agents can be a wide range of things – from hypoallergenic rice flour and oils to more controversial ingredients like toxic lubricant used on the machines to produce the supplement, called magnesium stearate.